drornir/factor3/README.md

 ## Development

+### Goals for Version v1.0

+- [x] cobra an viper
+- [ ] Multiple files with merge (e.g for supporting `myapp -c defaults.yaml -c production.yaml`)
+- [ ] `type Provider interface{...}` - an abstraction to capture providers of secrets and/or feature flags or anything custom
+- [ ] `Provider` should optionally support "watch mode", similar to how file watching works.
+The option to setup polling on the value should be generic and provided by the `factor`.
+- [ ]

 ### Version 0

 ⚠️ This project is still in development, so according to semver it is in version 0.